pjmapalo/BOOTCAMP-PROJECT/README.md

 • Total Revenue: 310,908,247 SEK
 • Total Profit: 81,406,368 SEK
 • Margin: ~26%
-*It is profitable, stable, and should be prioritized for retention and long-term strategic partnership.
+*Why matter: It is profitable, stable, and should be prioritized for retention and long-term strategic partnership.

   Highest Total Profit – “SISHEN (AFRICA)”
 • Total Profit: 81,606,745 SEK